adkang1/adkang1.github.io/_pages/about.md

 Welcome to my page!

 I am a PhD Candidate in the [Statistics and Data Science department](https://statistics.ucla.edu/) at University of California, Los Angeles, co-advised by Professors [Hongjing Lu](https://cvl.psych.ucla.edu/) and [Ying Nian Wu](http://www.stat.ucla.edu/~ywu/).
 Prior to this, I obtained my M.S. in the [Electrical and Computer Engineering department (Machine Learning and Data Science)](https://ece.ucsd.edu/) at University of California, San Diego, advised by Professor [Pamela Cosman](https://jacobsschool.ucsd.edu/faculty/profile?id=28) for my thesis as well as Professor [Sheng Xu](https://xugroup.eng.ucsd.edu/) for further applied research.

+My current research focus is on the interpretability of Large Language Models (LLMs), particularly on their capacity for analogical reasoning.
+To what mechanisms can AI process relational knowledge, and can they learn this through methods like we do?
+By exploring this question, I aim to steer AI in a way that can benefit us rather than replace us.